 Quincy also has deep compassion for children, especially disadvantaged children.
 In 2007, he wrote the award-winning musical score for the Closing Ceremony of the Special Olympics held in Shanghai, touching millions of children with developmental disabilities.
 His concern for the disadvantaged community is also epitomized in his Project Q, a Harvard School of Public Health collaboration, and his work with Global Down Syndrome Foundation and the Linda Crnic Institute for Down Syndrome at Anschutz Medical Campus.

-The Global Down Syndrome Foundation is proud to establish the Quincy Jones Exceptional Advocacy Award in honor of Quincy’s leadership and life-changing humanitarian work that has helped the disadvantaged, including the developmentally disabled.
-We are humbled and thrilled that Quincy is in Denver tonight to receive the inaugural Quincy Jones Exceptional Advocacy Award.
+Global Down Syndrome Foundation proudly recognizes Quincy Jones Exceptional Advocacy Award winners each year in honor of Quincy’s leadership and life-changing humanitarian work.
+We are humbled and thrilled that Quincy is in Denver tonight to raise funds to improve the lives of people with Down syndrome.